MartinPankraz/ABAP-Developer-Day/README.md

 Finish the final quest and claim your badge 😎

 No one should say there aren't any cool stickers for ABAP'ers!

+Original image adapted from [source](https://martinpankraz.github.io/ninja-unicorn/about/).
+Credits go out to KC Lemson and Morgan Deegan.

 <img src="img/abap-ninja.png" width=100>